Aaron-terg/poo_project/README.md

 You can pause the game by pressing the ESCAPE key or P key to rethink your strategies.

 ####CTRL + Q: Rage quit
-quit the game by pushing the q key plus the CTRL key...
+quit the game by pushing the Q key plus the CTRL key...
 I know you want to.